The Cover-up: who did it?

 Would you believe that in fact there are only 21 instances in which contemporary documents connect the name Shakespeare with the London Stage?
 Considering its importance, the many years when Shakespeare’s plays were bringing in audiences and enriching the coffers of the Company and considering the great number of connections that can be drawn between the names of most of the leading actors of the day and their acting companies, patrons, managers, etc., that there are only 21 that connect the name William Shakespeare with the London Stage is significant in itself.

 There are almost as many anecdotes that connect William to the Stage as there are genuine references, but we’ll deal with those separately.
 As T.W.
 Baldwin has shown in his brilliantly detailed deconstruction of the two (mutually exclusive) origin myths, Will the deer-slayer vs. Will the rabbit poacher (Small Latin, Appendix I), anecdotes like these were created––probably by spontaneous combustion––to fill the vacuum that surrounded the author from the very beginning.
-Even so, there’s a kind of truth to some of them that’s useful, if not in ways that the orthodox might wish.
+Even so, there’s a kind of truth to some of them that’s useful, if not in ways that the orthodox might wish (for instance, both the deer-slayer and the rabbit poacher stories that emanated from Stratford suggest the kind of life William had been leading before his name became so valuable to the Lord Chamberlain’s Men).
 There are also any number of false scents that some academics still trail after in hopes of coming up with something that connects William to the Stage, but we haven’t the time or energy to chase after any more wild Stratfordian geese.

 Who knew?